Cheapest Food to Buy: Best List of 57 Budget Foods

 Almond Butter

-54) Sunflower seeds
+54) Sunflower Seeds

 Sunflower seeds have remained a beloved snack for millennia, enjoyed across cultures.
 Cultivated extensively, they offer diverse options like plain, salted, roasted, and flavored varieties, serving as a simple yet nutritious snack choice.

-55) Pumpkin seeds
+55) Pumpkin Seeds

 Pumpkin seeds are an excellent source of protein, healthy fats, and minerals such as zinc and magnesium.
 Just a quarter cup of pumpkin seeds can provide up to half of the recommended daily intake of magnesium.